0undefined/daw/docs/architechture.md

-Project & game architecture
+Project & engine architecture
 ---------------------------

-The different source files in the project is divided into several source files within the `src` directory of this repository with a (somewhat) corresponding name.
+This document is a collection of vaguely related ideas surrounding how some of the core functionality of the engine is designed.

 ## State Management [state.c](../src/state.c)